 - Brain damage from low oxygen level

 - Holes (necrosis) in the skin or tissues underneath

 Seek medical help right away.
-Do NOT make a person throw up unless told to do so by the poison center or a health care professional.
+Do not make a person throw up unless told to do so by the poison control center or a health care professional.